 The Caribbean, despite its relaxing lure, has plenty to keep you active too.
 Aquatic adventures are a big draw for many holidaymakers with boating and sailing, deep-sea fishing, kayaking, surfing, windsurfing and kitesurfing on offer.

 It is beneath the water that the Caribbean really comes into its own though; unsurprising given the warmth and clarity of the ocean, which ensures idyllic snorkelling conditions.
-Mingle with the shoals of exotic fish, putting on their own dazzling light show, or even swim among old wreck sites.
-On shore, a kaleidoscope of colours lie in wait; be it the electric blue sheen of the crystal clear ocean, bright yellows from a parrot flitting from tree-to-tree, or a burnt-orange sunset drooling down the early-evening sky into the horizon on an Eastern and Southern Caribbean cruise.
+Mingle with the shoals of exotic fish, or even swim among old wreck sites.

-ce you have bid a traditional ‘Orevwa’ to the sun, it’s already time to embrace the night.
-A hard day of sun-drenched exertions is perfectly complemented by the music and dance of the locals.
-Western Caribbean cruises allow you to clap, swing and sway along to the infectious beats and rhythms of carnival, calypso, salsa and reggae, or just sit back with a refreshing rum punch.
-The food, too, is delicious, and will further spice up proceedings.
+Once you bid “Orevwa” to the sun, it’s time to embrace the night.
+As the sun lowers, the music heightens often transforming bars, beaches and street blocks into parties.
+Clap, swing and sway along to the infectious beats and rhythms of carnival, calypso, salsa and reggae, or just sit back with a refreshing rum punch and watch it all unfold.